nickjj/orats/README.md

 ## What is orats and what problem does it solve?

 It stands for opinionated rails application templates.
 The templates include solving tedious tasks that you would do for most projects.
-It handles creating a rails application with a bunch of opinions and optionally a chef cookbook so you can deploy your app quickly.
+It handles creating a rails application with a bunch of opinions and optionally an ansible playbook so you can deploy your apps quickly.

 Everything is accessed through the [orats gem](#installation).